Freddy Sanchez

 Frederick Phillip Sanchez Jr. (born December 21, 1977) is an American former professional baseball second baseman.
 Sanchez played in Major League Baseball for the Boston Red Sox (2002–2003), Pittsburgh Pirates (2004–2009) and San Francisco Giants (2009–2011).
 He batted and threw right-handed.

 Born with a severely pigeon-toed left foot and a club right foot, Sanchez defied doctors' expectations by learning how to walk normally.
 He was named the Most Valuable Player of the Foothill League his senior year at Burbank High School, getting drafted by the Atlanta Braves in the 30th round of the 1996 Major League Baseball (MLB) draft.
-However, Sanchez chose to attend college instead, spending two years at Glendale Community College, one year at Dallas Baptist University, and one year at Oklahoma City University, where he was a National Association of Intercollegiate Athletics All-Star.
+However, Sanchez chose to attend college instead, spending two years at Glendale Community College, one year at Dallas Baptist University, and one year at Oklahoma City University, where he was a National Association of Intercollegiate Athletics All-American short stop.
 Following his college career, he was drafted by the Red Sox in the 11th round of the 2000 draft.

-Sanchez made his major league debut with the Red Sox in 2002 and played a few games with them in 2003 before getting traded to the Pirates.
+Sanchez made his major league debut with the Red Sox in 2002, playing 12 games that season, and then played 20 games with them in 2003 before getting traded to the Pirates.
 He suffered an injury in his first game with the Pirates' Triple-A affiliate and missed the remainder of the 2003 season, as well as the first half of 2004.
 Sanchez spent most of 2004 in the minor leagues, only playing nine games for Pittsburgh.
 In his first full season, he received many of the starts at third base and second base for the Pirates, batting .291.
 Still, he was just a reserve player to begin the 2006 season, but that would be the best year of his career.
 Given a chance to start at third base when Joe Randa was injured in May, Sanchez had 200 hits and led the National League (NL) with a .344 batting average, the highest by a Pirate since Roberto Clemente batted .345 in 1969.
 He made the All-Star Game that year as well as 2007, when he batted .304.
 After hitting .271 in 2008, Sanchez reached his third All-Star Game with the Pirates in 2009 but was traded to the Giants on July 31.